dougeby/IntuneDocs/intune/home-screen-settings-ios.md

 1. Enter the **Folder name**.
 This name is displayed to users on their device.
 2. Choose **Add** to create a page in the folder.
 You can add up to 20 pages.
-3. On the **Add Row** blade, enter a name for the page.
+3. On the **Add Row** pane, enter a name for the page.
 This name is used for your reference in the Azure portal, and *is not displayed* on the iOS device.
 3. Enter the **App Name**.
 This name is used for your reference in the Azure portal, and *is not displayed* on the iOS device.
 2. Enter the **App Bundle ID** of the app you want to display.
 See **How to add an app to the list** for help.
 3. Choose **Add**.
 You can add up to 60 items.